Red-Hat-Demo-Use-Cases/demo-aap-terraform-integration/README.md

 #### - The Ansible Playbooks [__ansible-playbook__](https://github.com/Red-Hat-Demo-Use-Cases/demo-aap-terraform-integration/tree/main/ansible-playbook)

+...tbd...

 #### - The Terraform Plans and tfvars files [__terraform-plan__](https://github.com/Red-Hat-Demo-Use-Cases/demo-aap-terraform-integration/tree/main/terraform-plan)

+...tbd...

 ## How to build and use this demo

+1. Build the Execution Environment
+2. Add project and template into AAP
+3. Add Machine Credential SSH Key for GitHub access